yeremiaimanuel/yeremiaimanuel/README.md

 # 👋 Hi there!
-I'm Yeremia Imanuel
+I'm Yeremia Susanto

 🎓 **Information Systems student** (5th semester) at Universitas Multimedia Nusantara, specializing in **Big Data**.
 💡 Passionate about turning data into insights that matter.